 Most modern furnaces, water heaters, ranges, dryers, and boilers ship dual-fuel-rated: the same chassis is sold either factory-set for natural gas or with an LP conversion kit included for propane.
 NFPA 54 governs how the conversion is performed:

-NFPA 54 / ANSI Z223.1, §5.21 (Conversion to a Different Fuel Gas — National Fuel Gas Code, 2024 ed.).
+NFPA 54 / ANSI Z223.1, §9.1.3 (Appliance connection to fuel gas — National Fuel Gas Code, 2024 ed.).
 View source

 In practice that means a licensed installer using the manufacturer's LP kit swaps orifices, adjusts the gas-valve regulator output pressure, and verifies combustion analysis at startup.